ars0nstudios/revtube/README.md

-# Revista
+# Revid
-Revista (formerly RevTube/VistaTube) is a video <!--(with audio uploading a feature that was going to be added)--> sharing site designed as an alternative to YouTube and similar sites.
+Revid (formerly Revista/VistaTube) is a video <!--(with audio uploading a feature that was going to be added)--> sharing site designed as an alternative to YouTube and similar sites.
 # Access the site
 <!--You can access RevTube at https://rev.yoretude.com.-->
 <!--~~For the upcoming "Redux" layout, the link is: https://redst0ne.xyz/vistatuberedux~~ (Redux is cancelled)
 For the current "skeuo" layout, the link is https://rev.yoretude.com.
 -->
-Revista is currently in development, so we do not have a public instance at this time.
+You can visit Revid at https://revid.pw.
 # Changelog (only shows latest major update)
-## February 18, 2022
+## March 6, 2022
-SkyTube has been rebranded to Revista!
-This comes with some improvements to code.
+Revid 2.0 will be in development soon.

 *To see every update, view the full [changelog](https://github.com/cosmixcode/revtube/blob/skeuo/changelog.md).*